sfc-gh-mkobel/na_spcs_hybrid/README.md

 We can test our Native App on the Provider by mimicking what it would look like on the Consumer side (a benefit/feature of the Snowflake Native App Framework).

-To do this, run the commands in `consumer_setup.sql`.
+To do this, run below SQL commands .
 This will create the role, virtual warehouse for install, database, schema,  VIEW of the TPC-H data, and permissions necessary to configure the Native App.
 The ROLE you will use for this is `NAC`.